msmps/opentui-spinner/README.md

 Intervals must be finite numbers from `1000 / 60` through `1000`
 milliseconds, inclusive.
 Invalid constructor values and property updates throw a `RangeError`.
-All running spinners share one adaptive scheduler interval while retaining independent animation timing, including across multiple OpenTUI renderers in the same process.
+All running spinners share one adaptive scheduler interval, including across multiple OpenTUI renderers in the same process.
+Scheduler wake-ups are globally capped at 60 FPS, so staggered spinners can be delayed and run below their configured rate.
 Invisible spinners are suspended until shown and do not advance frames or request renders while hidden.

 ## Performance Benchmark